1958 Mexican general election

 General elections were held in Mexico on 6 July 1958.
 The presidential elections were won by Adolfo López Mateos, who received 90.4% of the vote.
-In the Chamber of Deputies election, the Institutional Revolutionary Party won 153 of the 162 seats.
+In the Chamber of Deputies election, the Institutional Revolutionary Party (PRI) won 153 of the 162 seats.
 These were the first Mexican presidential elections in which women were allowed to vote.

 Campaign

-During a campaign stop at the municipality of Jalpa, the presidential candidate of the National Action Party, Luis H. Álvarez, was arrested and imprisoned for a couple of hours; according to Álvarez, the charge that was brought against him was "being a member of the opposition".
+During a campaign stop at the municipality of Jalpa, Zacatecas, the presidential candidate of the National Action Party (PAN), Luis H. Álvarez, was arrested and imprisoned for a couple of hours; according to Álvarez, the charge that was brought against him was "being a member of the opposition".